John C. Brooks, Principal Lecturer; Ed.D., Texas A&M University at Commerce. Superintendency; finance; grant development and implementation.

 Doug Otto, Visiting Professor; Ph.D., Illinois State University.
 The role of the superintendent with regard to the accountability movement; policy issues that provide for more broad-based measures of accountability; adequate funding for public schools.

 Linda Stromberg, Principal Lecturer; Ph.D., University of North Texas.
-Developing and implementing online and hybrid/ blended courses.
+Preparation of school principals; educational leadership; development and implementation of online and hybrid/blended courses.

 Matthews Hall, Room 218

-Effective instruction, curriculum development and assessment are emphasized in all of our courses.
-You will use current theory and research to make decisions about best practices and apply your learning to real-world situations.
-In addition, you will receive Instructional Leadership Development (ILD) certification and Professional Development and Appraisal System (PDAS) certification as components of your regular course work.
-This eliminates the need for additional training after securing an administrative position.
+We stress effective instruction, curriculum development and assessment in all of our courses.
+You use theory and research to make decisions and apply your learning to real-world situations.

 An important goal for our program is to provide a collegial, supportive environment for learning and guidance.
 Each student is assigned an advisor who provides information about program requirements, principal certification requirements, transfer courses, future considerations for doctoral work and other important information.

-Our faculty members emphasize the best in learning and leadership practices and promote real- world applications of those practices.
-We endeavor to model leadership and develop administrators who can successfully lead schools in todayís diverse and dynamic educational environment.
+Our faculty members emphasize the best in learning and leadership practices and promote realworld applications of those practices.
+We strive to model leadership and develop administrators who can successfully lead schools in todayís diverse and dynamic educational environment.

-Our faculty members have held various school leadership positions, including those of principal and superintendent, and are involved in research in the following areas:
+Faculty members have held various school leadership positions, including principal and superintendent, and are involved in research on education law, leadership, policy implementation, professional learning communities, public school finance and reform initiatives.

-Superintendents, assistant superintendents and principals often teach courses in our program and share real-world experiences.
-Faculty members work closely with school districts and regional Education Service Centers and participate in various partnership activities, including distance-learning courses.
+Superintendents, assistant superintendents and principals work with our regular faculty members to incorporate real-world experiences in our classes.
+Faculty members work closely with school districts and regional Education Service Centers and participate in various partnership activities.

 The College of Education is accredited by the National Council for Accreditation of Teacher Education (2010 Massachusetts Ave.
-NW, Suite 500, Washington, D.C.
+NW, Suite 500; Washington, D.C.
 20036; telephone 202-466-7496).
 This distinction means we meet or exceed strict academic standards for excellence in education.
-The college is also one of the top producers of teachers, administrators, counselors and other school professionals in Texas.
+The college is also one of the stateís top producers of teachers, administrators, counselors and other school professionals.

-You must be admitted to the Toulouse Graduate School and to the degree program.
-The graduate school requirements are outlined at gradschool.unt.edu and include taking the GRE.
+You must be admitted to the Toulouse Graduate Schoolģ and to the degree program.

 The following items need to be submitted to the Educational Leadership program office.
 We conduct a holistic review of the items to determine admissions.

-More details about program requirements are at www.coe.unt.edu/teacher-education-and-administration/graduate-programs/educational-leadership.
+More details about program requirements are at coe.unt.edu/tea using the graduate programs and Educational Leadership links.

-If you have completed other masterís level courses, you may be able to transfer some courses to the Educational Leadership program.
-You can meet with an advisor to determine the transferability of courses.
-Courses cannot be more than six years old when you complete the masterís degree.
+If you have completed other masterís-level courses, you may be able to transfer some courses to the program.
+You can meet with an advisor to determine the transferability of courses, which cannot be more than six years old when you complete the masterís degree.

-You will complete a certification plan in consultation with a Masterís Degree/Principal Certification Advisor.
-The advisor evaluates your transcripts to determine the courses needed for the certificate and the transferability of courses.
+Students who already have a masterís degree in another area are eligible to pursue principal certification only.
+You complete a certification plan in consultation with a Masterís Degree/Principal Certification Advisor.
+The advisor determines the courses needed for the certificate and the transferability of courses.
 Course work that will be more than seven years old when the certificate requirements are completed will not count toward certification.
-Transfer hours must be at the 5000 level or higher.
-In addition, certification-only students may substitute ILD and PDAS appraiser training from a regional service center for two classes in the certificate-only program.
+Transfer hours must be at the 5000-level or higher.

 The probationary certificate is valid for one calendar year and can be issued if you meet the following qualifications:

-The probationary certificate can be reissued for two additional calendar years if you are enrolled in a program and are employed in an appropriate administrator position.
+The probationary certificate can be reissued for two additional calendar years if you are still enrolled in our program and are employed in an appropriate administrator position.
 Mentoring and supervision are required throughout the validity period of the probationary certificate.

-You may apply for this certificate upon completion of our Educational Leadership programís common core courses.
 In addition, the state requires a completed Statement of Eligibility form from UNT and the school district granting the probationary certificate.
-You must apply www.tea.state.tx.us.
+You must apply through the Texas Education Agency.